Weather

 What to Do

-The Mt.
-Fuji climbing season officially runs from 1 July until 14 September, so conditions in August are usually excellent for the climb.
-While this is hardly an off-the-beaten-path wilderness experience (there are drinks vending machines near the summit!), it is challenging and shouldn't be taken lightly.
+The Mount Fuji climbing season officially runs from July 1 until September 14, so conditions in August are usually excellent for the climb.
+While this is hardly an off-the-beaten-path wilderness experience (there are drinks vending machines near the summit!), it's challenging and shouldn't be taken lightly.
 Travelers with reasonable fitness and hiking experience will enjoy it most, and the views from the top are worth the effort.
-If you'd prefer to ease yourself in and take your time with the climb, you don't have to start part-way up the mountain (base 5), as most climbers do.
-Instead, you can begin further down (from base 0), and walk through the forests and past temples, on the longer, more traditional way to the summit.
+If you'd prefer to ease yourself in and take your time with the climb, you don't have to start partway up the mountain (base 5), as most climbers do.
+Instead, you can begin farther down (from base 0), and walk through the forests and past temples, on the longer, more traditional way to the summit.

-Fireworks displays.
+Fireworks, Nationwide.
 Through July and August, many cities and towns put on summer fireworks displays.
-In the larger cities, such as Tokyo, these can be spectacular.
+Larger cities, such as Tokyo, can be spectacular.
 Take a blanket to a park or the banks of a river and expect well-managed crowds and fireworks that just keep going on and on.
-Young women often dress in yukata, summer kimono.
+Young women often dress in yukata, a summer kimono.
 Even smaller towns tend to have their own displays.

-Natsu Matsuri.
+Natsu Matsuri, Nationwide.
 Japanese summer festivals, or natsu matsuri, are held in many towns, cities, neighborhoods, and even small local streets throughout the country, all summer long.
 These usually include traditional dancing, music and costumes, portable shrines, large crowds, and plenty of food and drink.
-Each festival has some unique and distinctive characteristic.
-There are many summer festivals held in August, so wherever you travel to you won't be too far from one that could be built into your itinerary.
-Ask your local specialist if this is something you're interested in experiencing.

 Traveling to Japan in August?
 Check out these great itineraries